oSoWoSo/disroot-howto/pages/02.nextcloud/02.Apps/Contacts/docs.md

 ## Delete a contact

 * select the contact
-* in the contact form select the delete icon
+* in the contact form header, select the delete icon

 ![](contacts_delete.png)